 #include <sys/neutrino.h> int InterruptHookIdle( void (*handler)( uint64_t *ptime, struct qtime_entry *pqtime), unsigned flags );

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

-The InterruptHookIdle() kernel call attaches the specified interrupt handler to the "idle" interrupt, which is called when the system is idle.
+The InterruptHookIdle() kernel call attaches the specified interrupt handler to the _NTO_HOOK_IDLE synthetic interrupt, which is generated when a processor becomes idle.
 This is typically used to implement power management features.

 The simplest idle handler consists of a halt instruction.

 An interrupt function ID, or -1 if an error occurs (errno is set).

 Use the returned value with the InterruptDetach() function to detach this interrupt handler.

 Writing an Interrupt Handler chapter of the Neutrino Programmer's Guide